-NOTE:

-Physical properties are the intrinsic characteristic of a metal.
+NOTE: Physical properties are the intrinsic characteristic of a metal.
 At room temperature and standard atmospheric pressure, a dimensional change or a form change does not materially affect the physical properties of material.
-Plating, casting, treatment or the possibility that non-COC materials may be added or mixed to segregated CoC materials is a high risk to the change of the physical properties of the material or product.
+The possibility that non-COC materials may be added or mixed to segregated CoC materials is a high risk to the change of the physical properties of the material or product.